ethanwood17/nfjs-2019-notes/README.md

 Unused imports are a compiler error.
 Go automatically updates the import to the most recent HEAD version unless you've explicitely pinned it to a particular version.

-Only has one loop construct, the `for` loop, but you can wrangle these into while or forever loops if you want. `while` keyword doesn't exist because it's silly.
+Only has one loop construct, the `for` loop, but you can wrangle these into while or forever loops if you want.
+The `while` keyword doesn't exist because it's silly.

 Arrays are value types in Go.
 Meaning, if I create an array and then assign its value to another array, I haven't changed the reference, I've created 2 copies of the array, doubling my memory.
 So, don't do that.

 Instead, Go has slices.
 Slices look very similar to arrays, but are slightly different.
-Note that the declaration below has no size ([5]) or the variable array declaration syntax ([..])
+Note that the declaration below has no size (`[5]`) or the variable array declaration syntax (`[..]`)

 ```go
 //slice declaration